andivis/articles/README.md

 ## Installation

-1. Make sure Python 3.6 or higher and pip are installed.
+1. Make sure Python 3.6 or higher, pip and git are installed.
 For example, on Ubuntu run the commands below in a terminal.

 ```
 sudo apt install -y python3
 sudo apt install -y python3-pip
+sudo apt install -y git
 ```

 2. Open a terminal window